raspberrypi/documentation/configuration/cmdline-txt.md

 ```
 sudo nano /boot/cmdline.txt
 ```
-Note that we have to use `sudo` to edit anything in the boot partition, and that all parameters must be on the same line (no carriage returns)
+Note that we have to use `sudo` to edit anything in the boot partition, and that all parameters in `cmdline.txt` must be on the same line (no carriage returns)

 ## Command Line Options